April 20 1861 Saturday

 Louisiana.
 The Star of the West, which had been seized by Confederate authorities at Indianola, Texas, sailed into New Orleans.
 Governor Thomas Overton Moore changed its name to CSS St Philip.
 The old name persisted, however, and Star of the West served as a naval station and hospital ship until the fall of New Orleans.
 Still under Confederate control, Star of the West escaped recapture and transported a cargo of gold, silver, and paper currency worth millions of dollars to Vicksburg, and then continued to Yazoo City, Mississippi.

 Maryland.
-A pro-Confederate mob burned bridges of the Pennsylvania Northern & Philadelphia Railroad near Baltimore.
+A pro-Confederate mob began a week of burning bridges of the Pennsylvania Northern & Philadelphia Railroad near Baltimore at the instigation of the Mayor, to impede the movement of Union forces across the state.

 Missouri.
 An armed secessionist mob seized the US Arsenal in Liberty, increasing Union concerns about the security of the state.